RenderKit/openvkl/doc/api.md

   ------------  -------------------------------------  ------------------------------  ---------------------------------------
   Type          Name                                   Default                         Description
   ------------  -------------------------------------  ------------------------------  ---------------------------------------
-  float[]       indexToObject                          1, 0, 0,                        An array of 12 values of type `float`
+  affine3f      indexToObject                          1, 0, 0,                        Defines the transformation from index
-                                                       0, 1, 0,                        that define the transformation from
+  float[]                                              0, 1, 0,                        space to object space.
+In index space,
-                                                       0, 0, 1,                        index space to object space.
+                                                       0, 0, 1,                        the grid is an axis-aligned regular
-                                                       0, 0, 0                         In index space, the grid is an axis-aligned regular grid, and leaf
+                                                       0, 0, 0                         grid, and leaf voxels have size (1,1,1).
-                                                                                       voxels have size (1,1,1).
+                                                                                       A `vkl_affine3f` can be provided;
-                                                                                       The first 9 values are interpreted
+                                                                                       alternatively an array of 12 values of type `float` can be used, where the first 9 values are interpreted as a row-major linear transformation matrix,
-                                                                                       as a row-major linear transformation
+                                                                                       and the last 3 values are the
-                                                                                       matrix.
-The last 3 values are the translation of the grid origin.
+                                                                                       translation of the grid origin.

   uint32[]      node.format                                                            For each input node, the data format.